Caswell County, North Carolina: Post–Civil War to 1940s

+Mid-20th century to 2020s

-After World War II, and continuing into the 1950s and 1960s, Caswell County’s leaders widely recognized that sustained economic advancement depended on several key factors.
-These included developing and maintaining sufficient water resources for industrial expansion, improving infrastructure such as roads, providing new and diverse county-wide services, increasing cultural resources, and operating local government in a more business-like manner.
+In the decades after World War II, local planning materials emphasized that Caswell County's sustained economic advancement depended on developing and maintaining sufficient water resources for industrial expansion, improving roads and other infrastructure, providing new and diverse countywide services, increasing cultural resources, and operating local government in a more businesslike manner.

-By 1950, the county reached a peak population of 20,870, a figure that would not be surpassed until the 2000 census.
-The economic upswing of the 1950s brought new businesses to the area, including the opening of a meatpacking operation in 1956 in the county’s southwest corner.
+By 1950, the county's population had grown to 20,870, a figure not surpassed until the 2000 census.
+The economic upswing of the 1950s brought new businesses to the area, including the opening of a meatpacking operation in 1956 in the county's southwest corner.

+In 1965, the General Assembly authorized the Person–Caswell Lake Authority for recreational governance at a new reservoir on the Hyco River.
+Carolina Power & Light subsequently completed Hyco Lake as the cooling reservoir for a nearby generating station, which began operation in 1966.

-Between the mid-1950s and mid-1980s, several textile mills opened in Yanceyville.
-Royal Textile Mills, for example, restarted operations in 1975 and later supplied major customers, including the U.S. military This growth broadened the local tax base and increased public revenue.
+From the mid-1950s to the mid-1980s, several textile mills opened in Yanceyville.
+Royal Textile Mills, for example, restarted operations in 1975 and later supplied major customers, including the U.S. military.
+This growth broadened the local tax base and increased public revenue.

-In 1975, Yanceyville‑born painter Maud Gatewood returned to Caswell County and a year later became the county’s first woman elected commissioner, where she advocated for economic development, land‑use planning, and expanded human services.
+In 1975, Yanceyville-born painter Maud Gatewood returned to Caswell County and, a year later, became the county's first woman elected commissioner.
+During her tenure, she advocated for economic development, land-use planning, and expanded human services.

 In 1986, S.R.
-Farmer Lake, a 365‑acre water supply reservoir with a public recreation area, was completed for Yanceyville.
-Under an agreement with Caswell County, the town has drawn drinking water from the lake; the Yanceyville Water Treatment Plant treats and distributes it to the community.
+Farmer Lake, a 365-acre water supply reservoir with a public recreation area, was completed for Yanceyville.
+Under an agreement with Caswell County, the town draws drinking water from the lake, which the Yanceyville Water Treatment Plant treats and distributes.

-The opening of Piedmont Community College's branch campus in Yanceyville in 1988 marked another significant milestone.
-The campus has served both adult learners seeking professional development and high school students enrolled in the Career and College Promise program, which offers opportunities to earn college credits, certificates, or associate degrees during their secondary education.
-Its proximity to Bartlett Yancey High School has made vocational and academic pathways for local students more accessible.
+In 1988, Piedmont Community College opened a branch campus in Yanceyville.
+The campus serves adult learners and high school students enrolled in the Career and College Promise program and, given its proximity to Bartlett Yancey High School, provides accessible vocational and academic pathways during secondary education.

+In 1989, a fire severely damaged Milton's Union Tavern (Thomas Day House), a National Historic Landmark, prompting a long-running restoration effort.

+In 1994, the Piedmont Triad Visitor Center was established in Pelham to support tourism and provide resources for travelers; as of 2025, it offers information and assistance for area attractions and events.

-In 1995, Caswell County entered the film industry when Canadian producer Zale Magder invested approximately five million dollars to build a film production complex in Yanceyville.
-This ambitious project was part of Magder's vision for a "Hollywood East," with amenities like jogging trails, a golf course, a restaurant, and a fitness center designed to attract filmmakers and movie stars.
+In 1995, Canadian producer Zale Magder invested about $5 million to build a film‑production complex in Yanceyville, promoted as a “Hollywood East” campus with amenities such as jogging trails, a golf course, a restaurant, and a fitness center to attract filmmakers and movie stars.
+Although the venture hosted at least one feature and several commercials, it filed for bankruptcy in 1997; the property later operated as Carolina Pinnacle Studios under owner Faiger Blackwell before transitioning to non‑film uses.